 (UPDATED to include the 2020 menu)

 Learn from your past mistakes and your past wins.
 When I mentioned I was working on my Thanksgiving menu for 2014, a friend asked to share what I was thinking of doing so he might gain some inspiration for his menu.
 I always write a menu, but I don’t know what I actually made until after I made it.
-So here’s what I actually made for my double Thanksgivings for this and year and the past ten years (I’ve been adding to this post every year).
+So here’s what I actually made for my double Thanksgivings for this and year and the past twelve years (I’ve been adding to this post every year).
 I could have gone further back, but enough already!

 Write on the blackboard 1,000 times: Food Gifts Do No Save You Money.
 Drill it into your head and give up this crazy notion.
 Labor + ingredients + packaging + delivery all come with a dollar value.
 My mom and I discovered this false economy the year she decided to sponsor a Save-the-Children child instead of giving people Christmas gifts.
 She made them a little something, including her famous Cheese, Onion, and Tomato Pies.
 Don’t bake this pie as a gift; give a copy of The Vegetarian Epicure (Random House) from whence the recipe comes as a gift, perhaps with a pound of cheese to put in it.